Living in Osaka Vs. Tokyo

 Osaka Dialect

 A much-talked-of distinction of Osaka is its dialect.
 Some people call it Osaka ben, and some as Kansai ban.
-However, both of these representations of the dialect of Osaka are incorrect.
+However, both of these representations of the Osaka dialect are incorrect.
 Kansai ben is actually not one dialect but a group of dialects spoken in the Kansai region.
 Osaka, the biggest and most prominent area of the Kansai region, is often associated with all the variations of dialects of the entire Kansai region.

 Right-Hand Vs. Left-Hand Side